George Gurdjieff: Pupils

 Peter D. Ouspensky (1878–1947) was a Russian journalist, author and philosopher.
-He met Gurdjieff in 1915 and spent the next five years studying with him, then formed his own independent groups at London in 1921.
+He met Gurdjieff in 1915 and spent the next five years studying with him, then formed his own independent groups in London in 1921.
 Ouspensky became the first "career" Gurdjieffian and led independent Fourth Way groups in London and New York for his remaining years.
-He wrote In Search of the Miraculous about his encounters with Gurdjieff and it remains the best known and most widely read account of Gurdjieff's early experiments with groups.
+He wrote In Search of the Miraculous about his encounters with Gurdjieff and it remains the best-known and most widely read account of Gurdjieff's early experiments with groups.

 Thomas de Hartmann (1885–1956) was a Russian composer.
 He and his wife Olga first met Gurdjieff in 1916 at Saint Petersburg.
 They remained Gurdjieff's close students until 1929.
 During that time they lived at Gurdjieff's Institute for the Harmonious Development of Man near Paris.
 Between July 1925 and May 1927 Thomas de Hartmann transcribed and co-wrote some of the music that Gurdjieff collected and used for his Movements exercises.
 They collaborated on hundreds of pieces of concert music arranged for the piano.

-This concert music was first recorded and published privately from the 1950s to 1980s; then first issued publicly as the Music of Gurdjieff / de Hartmann, Thomas de Hartmann, piano by Triangle Records, with 49 tracks on 4 vinyl disks in 1998, then reissued as a 3-CD set in containing 56 tracks in 1989.
-A more extensive compilation was later issued as the Gurdjieff / de Hartmann Music for the Piano in 4 printed volumes by Schott between 1996 and 2005, and as audio CDs under the same title in four volumes with nine discs recorded with three concert pianists, by Schott/Wergo between 1997 and 2001.
-Olga de Hartmann (née Arkadievna, 1885–1987) was Gurdjieff's personal secretary during their Prieuré years and took most of the original dictations of his writings during that period.
+This concert music was first recorded and published privately from the 1950s to the 1980s.
+It was first issued publicly as the Music of Gurdjieff / de Hartmann, Thomas de Hartmann, piano by Triangle Records, with 49 tracks on 4 vinyl disks in 1998, then reissued as a 3-CD set containing 56 tracks in 1989.
+A more extensive compilation was later issued as the Gurdjieff / de Hartmann Music for the Piano in 4 printed volumes by Schott, between 1996 and 2005, and as audio CDs under the same title in four volumes, with nine discs recorded with three concert pianists, by Schott/Wergo between 1997 and 2001.

+Olga de Hartmann (née Arkadievna de Schumacher; 1885–1979) was Gurdjieff's personal secretary during their Prieuré years and took most of the original dictations of his writings during that period.
 She also authenticated Gurdjieff's early talks in the book Views from the Real World (1973).
 The de Hartmanns' memoir, Our Life with Mr Gurdjieff (1st ed, 1964, 2nd ed, 1983, 3rd ed 1992), records their Gurdjieff years in great detail.
 Their Montreal Gurdjieff group, literary and musical estate is represented by retired Canadian National Film Board producer Tom Daly.